karoldavid/website-optimization/README.md

     }
 }

-The next change reduces the scripting time, too.
+The next change reduced the SCRIPTING TIME, too.
 There is no need to access the DOM element for every single scroll.
-Therefore, I create an array variable that has a reference to all of the pizzas that have the class name "mover":
+Therefore, I created an array variable 'items', that has a reference to all of the pizzas that have the class name "mover":

 [..]
 var items = [];